-Registration includes documentation signed by a licensed veterinarian or state/local authority that the pet has received all inoculations required by state or local law, and that the pet has no communicable disease(s) and is pest-free.
-This registration must be renewed annually and will be coordinated with the annual reexamination date.
+Registration includes documentation signed by a licensed veterinarian or state/local authority that the pet has received all inoculations required by state or local law, and that the pet has no communicable disease(s).
+If an animal must be licensed by state or local law, a copy of the license must be provided.
+A current photo of pet; signed pet application/addendum to lease agreement, verification of spay or neuter and paid pet deposit must be received.